 Why do I Need to Fireproof the Wall Behind a Wood Stove?

 You must fireproof the wall behind a wood-burning stove for several reasons.
 First, the floor protection will prevent the wall from getting too hot and potentially burning or fire hazard.
 This simple protection can save you and your family from a tragedy.

 Fireproofing the wall also can increase the efficiency of the heat source that is let out by the wood stove.
 Since the stove is made of metal such as cast iron, it absorbs the heat from the burning fire and radiates it to the room.
 The combustible material you use to fireproof the wall can prevent the wall from absorbing heat that could go out to the room instead.

 How to Fireproof Wall Behind Wood Stove

 There are a few different ways you can fireproof the wall behind a wood stove.
 As long as the material you choose is fire and heat-resistant, you will be able to experience the benefits.
 However, no matter what material you choose, you need to make sure it covers the entire surface of the back of the stove.

 If there isn’t sufficient cover, your wall can still experience some damage.
 It won’t be as severe as if there was no coverage, but it can still be enough damage to ruin the wall.
-To experience the benefits and protect your wall the best way you can, either cover the entire wall or a large enough area to lower the risk of any heat reaching the wall drastically.
+To experience the benefits and protect your wall the best way you can, either cover the entire combustible walls or a large enough area to lower the risk of any heat reaching the wall drastically.